tomaarsen/SpanMarkerNER/docs/index.rst

       </a>
    </h1>

-I will be formally introducing SpanMarker in my upcoming thesis under the supervision of `Argilla <https://github.com/argilla-io/argilla>`_.
-Feel free to ⭐ star or watch the `SpanMarker repository <https://github.com/tomaarsen/SpanMarkerNER>`_ to get notified when my thesis is published!
+I have developed this library as a part of my thesis work at `Argilla <https://github.com/argilla-io/argilla>`_.
+Feel free to ⭐ star or watch the `SpanMarker repository <https://github.com/tomaarsen/SpanMarkerNER>`_ to get notified when my thesis is published.

 ***************
 Quick Reference